LuisHuh/react-template/README.md

 # React-template

-Download this project to start with React.js quickly.
+Download this project to start with React.js quickly, this is configured to work with react-scripts and webpack.

 ### Installation
 1. Download or clone the project.